C.J. Abrams Player Props: Nationals vs. Twins

 C.J.
 Abrams At The Plate

-- Abrams is hitting .213 with three doubles, two triples and five walks.
+- Abrams has three doubles, two triples, a home run and five walks while hitting .212.

+- Abrams has picked up a hit in 52.6% of his 19 games this season, with at least two hits in 15.8% of them.

-- Abrams has reached base via a hit in nine games this season (of 18 played), and had multiple hits in three of those games.
+- Abrams has driven in a run in three games this season (15.8%), including three games with more than one RBI (15.8%).
+He has also driven in three or more of his team's runs in two contests.

-- In 18 games played this year, he has not gone deep.

-- In two games this season, Abrams has picked up an RBI, and in both of those games he had multiple runs batted in.

-- He has scored in six games this year (33.3%), but has had no multi-run games.
+- He has scored in seven games this season (36.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.